 Batting wise, the English line up looks stronger.
 In Joe Root, they have the best number four going around in the Test cricket.
 Cook, Bairstow, Moeen Ali and Ben Stokes, all have proved their mantle at the test level.
-But availability of some of these stars is still under question.
-Australian batting however depend heaily on two individuals; David Warner and Steven Smith.
+But the availability of some of these stars is still under question.
+Australian batting, however, depends heavily on two individuals; David Warner and Steven Smith.
 They will have most of the responsibility and there is no doubt that Anderson- Broad Co will be looking to attack their weaknesses and dismiss them early.
-Under little bit of help from the pitch or atmospheric conditions, this experienced duo can put any batsman’s technique under rigorous testing.
+Under a little bit of help from the pitch or atmospheric conditions, this experienced duo can put any batsman’s technique under rigorous testing.

-You want quality contests and not the one sided dead rubbers.
-The last 3 ashes series have gone to hosts’ and that too in a very one sided ways.
+You want quality contests and not the one-sided dead rubbers.
+The last 3 ashes series have gone to hosts’ and that too in a very one-sided way.
 The first Test starts from 23rd of Nov.
 It will be interesting to find out with what eleven both teams are going to go in with.
 Expectations are high for a mouth-watering contest down under.
-What new chapters will be added in this rivalry, we are going to get to know it soon enough.
+What new chapters will be added to this rivalry, we are going to get to know it soon enough.